DAT450/DIT247: Programming Assignment 5: Retrieval-augmented text generation

 Sanity check: Prompt your LangChain model and confirm that it returns a reasonable output.

-Step 2: Set up the document database and retriever
+Step 3: Set up the document database

-Step 2.1: Embedding model
+Step 3.1: Embedding model

 First, you need a model to embed the documents in the retrieval corpus.
 Here, we recommend using the HuggingFaceEmbeddings function.

-Step 2.2: Chunking
+Step 3.2: Chunking

-Step 2.3: Define a vector store and retriever
+Step 3.3: Define a vector store

 Sanity check: Query your vector store as follows and check that the results make sense: